shakes76/PatternFlow/recognition/S46070337/README.md

 My directory contains a README.md , a directory 'Screenshots' contains several pictures of the outputs from the two python files, model.py and test.py:

 Improved Unet model has been built in model.py. and test.py contains other functions and scrips for running the algorithm and results visualization.
+My dice coefficient value on test set is 0.81.

 ## Evaluation
-All the evaluation procedure based on epoch 10.
+All the evaluation procedure based on epoch 50.
 #### 1. Visualization of the prediction
 ##### 1.1 Ground Truth
 #####     The image below is the ground truth image: